 In the 2012 platform,

-The Republican party is saying that it was a mistake to include "critical thinking" in the plank and that this mistake cannot be "fixed" until 2014.
+"fixed" until 2014.
 Word choice might have been overlooked in editing this important document, but how were the words "critical thinking" inserted there in the first place?
 And if that were truly a mistake, why would the plank include the statement of opposition of higher order thinking skills?
 A child/student should be allowed to explore higher thinking and have their thoughts challenged in order to contribute new ideas for the greater good of the world.
 Something about the opposition of critical thinking and of the opposition of challenging of a student's beliefs seems eerily 1984-like to me.

 Censorship and restriction of higher thinking and critical thought processes extremely bothers me because as a people we cannot become mindless drones, stubborn to a change of mind and a lack of new idea contributions.
 Critical thinking is "thinking that questions assumptions."
 It is considered essential to many professions (think about how iPhone-less, we would all be if not for Steve Jobs' critical thinking of the potentials of his abilities).
 A person should not be content with simple minded thinking and should be open to higher forms of thought.
 Intellectual thought is something that people cannot take away from you, when you have been stripped of your material things.
 Because a lifespan is so short, we should strive for bettering our minds to hopefully better society.
 Mistake or not, the addition of the opposition of "critical thinking" in the GOP platform is something that calls for concern.